yokoffing/ChatGPT-Prompts/README.md

 > * The communication channels and social networks that facilitate or hinder the diffusion of the innovation
 > * The external and internal factors that influence the adoption decision and the rate of adoption
 > * Conclusion: Summarize your main points and findings.
 Provide some recommendations on how `to enhance the adoption of the innovation and overcome the challenges`.
 Discuss the implications and limitations of your analysis.
-> * References: Cite at least `five` credible `peer-reviewed` sources that are written no earlier than `2013` to support your arguments.
+> * References: Cite at least `seven` credible `peer-reviewed` sources that were published after `2013` to support your arguments.
 Use `APA 7` style for in-text citations and reference list.

 # ChatGPT Prompts